Tips for Visiting Versailles as a Day Trip from Paris

 Where is the Palace of Versailles?

-Today, the city of Versailles is home to a thriving community among the western suburbs of Paris.
+Today, the city of Versailles is home to a thriving community in the western suburbs of Paris.

 View of the Palace of Versailles from the rear